-When you arrive at the hospital you will be greeted by our staff.
-A nurse and a nursing assistant will care for you.
+When you arrive at the hospital you will be greeted by a nurse and a nursing assistant will care for you.
 They are well trained to care for patients who have had similar procedures.
 The unit's physical therapist may also come in to discuss your rehabilitation plan and to start your therapy soon after your arrival.